goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

   title="An IBM statement from 1979."
 >}}

 We are handing over the ability to maintain our systems to an industry that runs both the models _and_ the meter.
-That will not change until technology evolves to [a point where mature open-weight LLMs are commonplace](https://newsletter.semianalysis.com/p/google-we-have-no-moat-and-neither) and able to run on your own computer, remember that we are not relying on a simple piece of technology.
+That will not change until technology evolves to [a point where mature open-weight LLMs are commonplace](https://newsletter.semianalysis.com/p/google-we-have-no-moat-and-neither) and able to run on your own computer.

 Exchanging more tokens with the LLM means you get a bigger bill.
 Your subscription quotas will not last as long, and you will have to pay extra to continue using the coding agent.